-The statute that sets out the first concept is California Corporations Code section 5210.
-Generally, "[t]he activities and affairs of a corporation shall be conducted and corporate powers shall be exercised by or under the direction of the board.
-The board may delegate the management of the affairs of the corporation to any person or persons, management company, or committee however, composed, provided that the activities and affairs of the corporation shall be managed and all corporate powers shall be exercised under the ultimate direction of the board."
+Here's the statute that sets out the first concept:

+California Corporations Code section 5210: [Subject to certain limitations relating to action required to be approved by members - if there is a true, voting membership] the activities and affairs of a corporation shall be conducted and corporate powers shall be exercised by or under the direction of the board.
+The board may delegate the management of the affairs of the corporation to any person or persons, management company, or committee however, composed, provided that the activities and affairs of the corporation shall be managed and all corporate powers shall be exercised under the ultimate direction of the board.

+Translation into simpler English:

-Translated into simpler English, here's what it means: A corporation doesn't have arms or legs or brains.
+A corporation doesn't have arms or legs or brains.
 So it acts through the majority vote of a group of humans called the board of directors.

-Must it be a group of humans?
-Is it ok to have just one director?
-Technically, a corporation may, under state law, operate with a sole director.
-But the various federal and state agencies that have regulatory authority over tax exemptions like to see that charities have several - preferably unrelated and independent - directors.
+While, technically, a corporation is allowed to have just one director, the various federal and state agencies that have regulatory authority over tax exemptions and other benefits insist that charities have several - preferably unrelated and independent - directors.

-Who is in charge?
-The board of directors - collectively - are in charge.
+You - that is, the board - are in charge.
 The President may run the meetings and the paid Executive Director may run the entire operation, but the board makes the ultimate policy and governing decisions.
-Things work out best when everyone connected with the organization understands this.